KEO-cls-eedi/specification/doc/clseedi.md

 The local device SHALL reply with an positive acknowledgement message when the failsafe can be applied, i.e. the controllable system has accepted it, otherwise it SHALL reply with a negative acknowledgement message with `"errorNumber": 3` (command execution error).
-This can happen, when the local device has no controllable system attached or when the controllable system rejects the failsafe value.
+This can happen, when the controllable system rejects the failsafe value.
+When no controllable system is attached the local device SHALL reply with a negative acknowledgement message with `"errorNumber": 4` (command not supported).

 In the EEBUS use cases LPC and LPP there is a heartbeat mechanism to monitor connectivity in the home area network and trigger the failsafe state.
 Because CLS.EEDI is used for wide area communication there is no heartbeat mechanism.